 - In an established campground I think the risk is quite low but I’ll still take basic precautions (see below).

-- Though not common in the US, there are many parts of the world where seemingly empty places are actually full of people!
+- Though not as common in the US, there are many parts of the world where seemingly empty places are actually full of people!
 Sudan, Kyrgyzstan, Laos, Ethiopia, India, the list goes on… In these places you may think you’re camped in the middle of nowhere but shouldn’t be surprised when a nomadic goat herder or gaggle of kids shows up outside your tent.
 In these places I take some of the below precautions to “keep honest people honest.”

 Discouraging Theft While Camping